IulianIV/dee2-galaxy/README.rst

 The module also offers full usability of the R module through Python.
 By default, R messages are turned off.
 To see the R shell in progress set :code:`supress_r_warnings` to :code:`False` on your DEE2 instance.

-Besides the possibility to manipulate data through pandas, the module also offers a :code:`convert_to_csv` method which attempts to convert the previously created pandas DataFrames to a CSV file.
+Besides the possibility to manipulate data through pandas, the module also offers a :code:`convert_to_tsv` method which attempts to convert the previously created pandas DataFrames to a CSV file.

 Info about getDEE2 functions can be found on the packages' website.